Probabilistic Mission Design for Neuro-Symbolic Unmanned Aircraft Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{ission} design for intelligent transportation systems is tied to several challenges, mandating strict adherence to safety and security criteria.
-Simultaneously, representations of objectives, constraints, and execution strategies for navigating such a transportation system should be interpretable and adaptive, allowing certification of compliance with public laws and adapting to the individual operator's needs.
-These issues are all the more pressing when considering the employment of Unmanned Aircraft Systems (UAS) in Advanced Air Mobility (AAM) applications such as logistic and emergency response systems.
-Although policies for AAM scenarios in human-inhabited spaces have emerged, frameworks that capture these regulations in planning and control while considering the uncertainty of background knowledge and perception, e.g., maps and deep learning models, are required.
+\IEEEPARstart{M}{ission} design for intelligent transportation systems is tied to several challenges, mandating strict adherence to safety criteria and public laws when traversing human-inhabited spaces.
+Hence, robust representations of the mandated constraints for navigating uncertain environments are highly sought after.
+Not only must they be interpretable, but also allow adaptations to regulatory changes and reasoning on an agent's actions' compliance.
+These demands are all the more pressing when employing \textbf{Unmanned Aircraft Systems~(UAS)}, as they pose a safety hazard to uninvolved bystanders.

-To tackle these challenges, we believe that neuro-symbolic methods, integrating declarative, white-box models with powerful machine learning systems, are a promising foundation for future AAM systems.
-More specifically, probabilistic logic programs, e.g., as illustrated in Listing~\ref{listing:problog_example} and informed by querying geographic information systems such as in Listing~\ref{listing:overpass_ql}, provide an adaptable and interpretable representation for the laws and uncertainties of the agent's navigation.
-On top of pure First-Order Logic (FOL), probabilistic logic programs assign categorical distributions to the FOL's atoms (variable-free symbols).
-Furthermore, Hybrid Probabilistic Logic Programs (HPLP) use both discrete and continuous distributions, thereby representing a so-called hybrid relational domain where probability mass and probability density functions are assigned to the FOL simultaneously \cite{nittihybrid}.
-Especially in probabilistic robotics \cite{thrun2002probabilistic} where it is not enough to deal with categorical data, HPLPs are a promising research direction.

-In contrast to research focusing on optimizing the agent's trajectory according to energy, time, or collision avoidance criteria~\cite{chenMultiDrone, guanEfficientUAV, hohmann2023three}, we aim to enable mission design through such neuro-symbolic systems.
-Hence, in prior work, we introduced Probabilistic Mission Design (ProMis), which automatically translated uncertain, crowd-sourced map data into declarative, probabilistic programs as generative models of the likelihood of an agent's state satisfying a set of rules \cite{Kohaut2023}.
-To this end, we will show how ProMis improves navigation by providing a neuro-symbolic framework that unifies multi-modal data sources, mission settings, and constraints into an interpretable and adaptable basis for intelligent transportation systems.
-ProMis generates Probabilistic Mission Landscapes, as shown in Figure~\ref{fig:pml}.
-Each point in the agent's state space is assigned an independent and identically distributed (i.i.d.) probability of its likelihood to satisfy all navigation constraints from policymakers and operators alike.
+Although policies for \textbf{Advanced Air Mobility~(AAM)} scenarios have emerged, frameworks that capture these regulations in planning and control while considering the uncertainty of background knowledge and perception, e.g., maps and deep learning models, have remained absent.